This program leads to the Associate in Science (A.S.) degree. The Nursing curriculum

 enrolled students in another college.

-need to complete MAT006 or MAT007 and then CHE100 prior to registration of BIO130.
-General Education/Liberal Arts and Sciences courses may be retaken only once to
+PLEASE NOTE: General Education/Liberal Arts and Sciences courses may be retaken only

-achieve a higher grade and the second grade will be used toward degree completion.
+once to achieve a higher grade and the highest grade will be used toward degree completion.

 BIO130 and BIO132 must be completed within 10 years to be considered for internal/external transfer